Kubernetes — Container as a Service

 &--tty

-for short- …allocate a terminal for each container
+— spawn an interactive shell- …allocate a terminal for each container

 - …keep